Development and use of cooperative perception for CAVs

 - report the handling of collective perception messages (CPMs) received from multiple ITS-stations, and through data fusion and multiple road user tracking, enabling path-planning/decision-making within the CAV

-These demonstrations were performed in simulated and real-world traffic environments using a manually-driven CV, a fully autonomous CAV, and intelligent roadside units (IRSU) platforms retrofitted with vision and laser sensors and a road user tracking system.
+These demonstrations were performed in simulated and real-world traffic environments using a manually-driven CAV, a fully autonomous CAV, and intelligent roadside units (IRSU) platforms retrofitted with vision and laser sensors and a road user tracking system.

 This project is one of the first demonstrations of urban vehicle automation using only CP information.